 Include Hiding Spaces in the Tank

-Answering can algae eaters live with turtles depends largely on hiding places available in the tank.
+Whether algae eaters live with turtles or not also depends on hiding places available inside the tank.
 Irrespective of the speed and reflexes, all algae eaters need plenty of hiding spots to survive in a turtle tank.

 When alive, algae eaters may easily allude to a turtle’s predatory moves, but they can easily be caught off-guard when sleeping or resting.